arcadefire/circled-picker/README.md

 Usage
 ----

-In order to use CircledPicker in a project, import it in your AndroidStudio project as module, and then declare it into your layout:
+In order to use CircledPicker in your project, import it as module and then declare into your XML layout:

 ```sh
 <org.angmarch.circledpicker.CircledPicker